 The Decision nodes have two outputs: YES and NO, and can accept multiple inputs.

-The input(s) location is fixed at the top of the shape in a vertical layout and on the left
+The input(s) location is fixed at the top of the shape in a vertical layout or on the left

 of the shape in a horizontal layout.

-The configuration of the outputs can be chosen by double-clicking the node.
+The positions of the outputs can be chosen by double-clicking the node.
 The popup box

-offers six different options for the YES/NO outputs selectable by the arrow buttons in a clockwise or
+offers six different options for the YES/NO outputs selectable by the arrow buttons in clockwise or

 The Database ERDs (entity-relationship diagrams) represent the databases physical structure.
 In essence, an ER diagram contains two object types: entities and relationships.
 The entities correspond to database tables and in the ERDs they are modeled as diagram nodes.
-The detailed table designs are expressed visually in the diagram nodes.
+The nodes show the detailed table designs.
 The relationships between the entities are modeled as links between the nodes.

 An ERD created in JDElite Flowchart Builder is saved as a file in JSON format.
-This file can be exported to a specific script for automated creation of a database.
-Vice versa, a database script can be imported to a JSON diagram file, visualized and further modified in the editor.
+The diagram can be exported to a specific SQL script ready to be used to create the corresponding database schema.
+Vice versa, a database SQL schema script can be imported to JDElite Flowchart Builder, translated to a JSON diagram file, visualized and modified as needed.

 Database tables contain records (table rows) and columns.
 A table record is an instance of the represented entity.
 All records in a table have identical structure.
 For example, the records in the CUSTOMER table below are instances of the customer entity and each record corresponds to a particular customer.

-The database table record is composed of fields.
-The record fields in vertical direction constitute the table columns.
-Columns, respectively all fields in a column, have common properties: name, data type, data length, etc. The property values are specific for each column.
-In the above example, the record fields in the CUSTOMER table are customer_id, first_name, middle_name and last_name.
+All record fields in vertical direction constitute the table columns.
+Columns, respectively the fields in a column, depending on the particular content, represent specific properties: name, data type, data length, etc. In the above example, the record fields in the CUSTOMER table are customer_id, first_name, middle_name and last_name.
 These are the database table column names.

 Each ERD node in JDElite Flowchart Builder represents the structure of a database table in its own table form.
-The rows in the diagram node table correspond to the database table columns, and at the same time the columns in the diagram node table correspond to the database column properties.
+The rows in the diagram node table correspond to the database table columns, and the columns in the diagram node table correspond to the database column properties.

 The structures of relational databases are determined by the primary and foreign keys.